However, these 10 steps will help you start a house flipping business while also avoiding a bunch of painful rookie mistakes.

 “It’s easy to check to see if they pulled permits most everywhere,” says Pierce.
 “That doesn’t mean it was quality work, but at least they took the effort to pull permits.”

-If your reno lags behind your timeline, you may be tempted to list the place for sale before work is completed.
+If your renovation lags behind your timeline, you may be tempted to list the place for sale before work is completed.

 If you’re really under the gun, you may even convince yourself that house hunters willing to tiptoe around the debris will surely be able to envision it completed.